averxbee/UEFortniteLocker/README.md

 # UEFortniteLocker

-### Basic recreation of the Fortnite locker that uses CID's and Character Parts to display an Outfit and its info in a scene similar to the Fortmite in gmae locker.
+### Basic recreation of the Fortnite locker that uses CID's and Character Parts to display an Outfit and its info in a scene similar to the Fortmite in game locker.
 ### Made in Unreal Engine 5
 ### Go to Content/Locker/Locker.umap to see everything in action